chanzuckerberg/cryoet-data-portal/docs/intro_cryoet.md

 The main technologies that make CryoET possible are highlighted in its name,
 including:

+### Cryo

-- **Cryo**: "Cryo" refers to cryogenic freezing techniques that are used to fix samples without the use of chemical fixatives or stains.
+Cryo refers to cryogenic freezing techniques that are used to fix samples without the use of chemical fixatives or stains.
 Cryo-fixation happens so quickly that biological material and processes are frozen in their hydrated, near native state before ice crystals start to form.
 This flash-freezing process that preserves the natural structure of the sample in a glass-like state is known as vitrification because it embeds the sample in amorphous (vitreous) ice.
 One of the first steps during CryoET sample preparation is to "vitrify" samples.
 Cryo-fixation also protects the sample when exposed to the high-vacuum environment of the electron microscope.

 <figure>
   <img src="_static/img/schematics_vitrification.png"
-    alt="Schematic and electron microscopy images showing how vitrification preserves specimens in their native state and fine structural details."
+    alt="Schematic and electron microscopy images showing how vitrification preserves specimens in their native state and fine structural details." width="50%"
   >
   <figcaption>Schematic showcasing how vitrification keeps cells in their
   hydrated, near-native state (top panel) and electron microscope (EM) images of